Recipe for Greek Style Stewed Fennel and Onions

 - Salt and pepper, to taste

-- 1 cup chopped, fresh dill, fennel fronds, or parsley
+- 1 cup chopped, fresh herbs such as dill, fennel fronds, or parsley

 - Crumbled feta, to garnish (optional)